Medvedev91/timeto.me/README.md

 ### Practice

 Right now, try to start a new activity.
-To do so, close this window, tap the timer icon at the bottom left, tap "Work", set the timer and tap "Start".
+To do so, back to home screen, tap the timer icon at the bottom left, tap "Work" and start the timer.

 The timer starts.
-Then tap the timer icon again and check the "Summary" and "History" (2 buttons at the bottom).
+Then tap the timer icon again to check the "Summary" and "History".

 Then come back and move on to the next topic.